Murphy USA: Locations

 Murphy USA opened its first stores exclusively adjacent to Walmart properties.
 As of February 21, 2024, Murphy USA operates 1,700 retail fueling stations in 27 US states and over 1,100 sites are located near Walmart stores.
 Murphy USA also has 240 Murphy Express branded stores, which are located independently.
 Murphy Express sites are typically large-format facilities (1,200-3,400+ square feet) that offer a larger array of products and more fueling lanes than the original format.

 Ownership

-In October 2025, Mindy K. West was appointed Chief Executive Officer of Murphy USA, becoming one of the few women leading a Fortune 500 energy company.
-She succeeded Andrew Clyde, who had served as President and CEO of Murphy USA since its spin-off from Murphy Oil in 2013.
-Her appointment will take effect on January 1, 2026.
+In October 2025, Mindy K. West was appointed chief executive officer of Murphy USA, becoming one of the few women leading a Fortune 500 energy company.
+She succeeded Andrew Clyde, who had served as president and CEO of Murphy USA since its spin-off from Murphy Oil in 2013.
+Her appointment took effect on January 1, 2026.